François Salvaing

-François Salvaing (born 1943, Casablanca) is a French journalist and writer, laureate of the Prix du Livre Inter in 1988.
+François Salvaing (born 1943 in Casablanca) is a French journalist and writer, laureate of the Prix du Livre Inter in 1988.

 Biography

 François Salvaing was born in Morocco, then a French Protectorate.
 After studying literature in Paris, in 1974 he joined L'Humanité, the daily newspaper of the French Communist Party (PCF), as a journalist.
 He has been a PCF member since 1968.

 In 2000, François Salvaing published by Stock a large volume entitled Parti, in which the novelist transposed his experience as a journalist into the character of Frederic Sans.